mrakgr/The-Spiral-Language/readme.md

     2
 ```

 Only one unbox is done in the produced code.
 What is going on is that trying to unbox a runtime variable that has already been unboxed in scope just causes it to be substituted with already unboxed value.
-In the partial evaluator this information is transmited using the common sub-expression dictionary and does not get transmitted past join point boundaries.
+In the partial evaluator this information is transmitted using the common sub-expression dictionary and does not get transmitted past join point boundaries.

 ```
 union t = A | B | C